Skip to main content

 Cube view table

 Click the paintbrush icon on the right to access layout options.
-Polaris displays a nested layout by defaultshown above.
+Pivot displays a nested layout by defaultshown above.
 Click and drag the dimensions in the show bar to rearrange their order and change the nesting.

 Hover over the first column headingCity Name > Channel in the above exampleto display the Swap axes icon.
 Click the icon to swap the splits assigned to the axes.